malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 the time at which the maximum occurs becomes later moving from high temperature to low.

-![The non-Gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
+![The non-Gaussian parameter $\alpha$ of the trimer molecule over a range of temperatures at a pressure of 13.50.
-Note that time axis is plotted using a logarithmic scale.](../Projects/Dynamics/figures/non_gaussian.svg){width=80% #fig:non-gaussian}
+The mean value at each time is displayed through the solid line while the estimate of the error is shown with an opaque band.
+Note the logarithmic scale of the time axis.
+](../Projects/Dynamics/figures/non_gaussian.svg){width=80% #fig:non-gaussian}

 The rotational heterogeneities can be calculated in the same way as the translational heterogeneities, describing the deviation of the dynamics from those expected by a Gaussian distribution.

-![The rotational non-Gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
+![The rotational non-Gaussian parameter of the trimer molecule over a range of temperatures at a pressure of 13.50.
-Note that time axis is plotted using a logarithmic scale.](../Projects/Dynamics/figures/rotational_alpha.svg){width=80% #fig:rotational_non-gaussian}
+The solid line shows the mean value at each time with the estimate of the error shown through an opaque band.
+Note the logarithmic scale of the time axis.
+](../Projects/Dynamics/figures/rotational_alpha.svg){width=80% #fig:rotational_non-gaussian}

-The rotational heterogeneities (@fig:rotational_non-gaussian) have a very similar shape to that of the translational heterogeneities (@fig:non-gaussian).
+The rotational heterogeneities (@fig:rotational_non-gaussian) have a similar shape to the translational heterogeneities (@fig:non-gaussian).
 One of the main differences,
 is that the curves for the rotational motion all follow a single curve before branching out